jxsl13/simple-configo/README.md

 // MyConfig is a custom configuration that I want to use. type MyConfig struct {
-    sync.Mutex    // optional mutex to make the config goroutine safe SomeBool      bool
+    SomeBool      bool
     SomeInt       int
     SomeFloat     float64